-Votes may be cast only through duly accomplished ballots/proxies submitted not later than 5:00 pm of 18 June 2024 to the Office of the Corporate Secretary at 9th Floor, Eastwood Global Plaza, Palm Tree Avenue, Eastwood City, Bagumbayan, Quezon City or by e-mail at corpsecretary@global-estate.ph.
-A sample ballot/proxy form, which need not be notarized, is enclosed in the Information Statement.
-Validation of the ballot/proxy shall be held on 20 June 2024.
+Stockholders who wish to appoint proxies may submit proxy instruments until 5:00 pm of 26 June 2023 to the Office of the Corporate Secretary at 9th Floor, Eastwood Global Plaza, Palm Tree Avenue, Eastwood City, Bagumbayan, Quezon City or by e-mail at corpsecretary@global-estate.ph.
+Validation of proxies shall be held on 28 June 2023.
+A sample proxy form will be enclosed in the Information Statement for your convenience.

-The Information Statement, Management Report, SEC Form 17A and other pertinent documents and information on the Annual Meeting are available through the Company's website and PSE Electronic Disclosure Generation Technology or PSE EDGE portal.
+The Information Statement and other pertinent documents and information on the Annual Meeting are available through the Company's website.
+For any clarifications, please contact the Office of the Corporate Secretary via email at corpsecretary@global-estate.ph.

-For any questions and comments to the Board of Directors and Management, the same may be sent in advance or during the meeting via email at corpsecretary@global-estate.ph